dylan-lang/dylan-tool/documentation/source/index.rst

 dylan publish
 -------------

-The ``publish`` command adds a new release of a package to the package catalog.
+The ``publish`` subcommand adds a new release of a package to the package catalog.

 Synopsis: ``dylan publish <package-name>``